Travel.State.Gov > Intercountry Adoption News and Notices > Updated Japan Adoption Notice - Special Adoptions

 This notice is an update to the Department of State’s April 13, 2018 notice.

 The Government of Japan informed the Department of State (the Department) that, pursuant to Japanese law, the intercountry adoption of Japanese children requires authorization by Japanese courts.
-The Department’s Japan adoption page will be updated shortly to reflect details about the process.

 The Department advises families that it is not possible under Japanese law to transfer custody for purposes of intercountry adoption to the United States until a Japanese court has granted a special adoption.
 In order to grant a special adoption, a Japanese court must find that the prospective adoptive parent (s) have met several requirements, including completion of a minimum six month period of trial nurturing.
 For more information, please refer to the website of Japan’s Ministry of Health, Labor and Welfare (Japanese only).